aument-lang/aument/docs/tour.md

 15
 ```

-You can create an unbounded function value:
+By omitting the left-hand side in a dot binding expression, you can create an unbounded function value:

 ```
 def double(x) { return x * 2; }